james201010/appd_aws_observability_lab_jrs/README.md

 Note: The EKS cluster creation takes about 15 minutes to complete

 ```
-/home/ec2-user/environment/moderization_workshop
+/home/ec2-user/environment/modernization_workshop

 ./create_eks_cluster.sh
 ```

-Once the EKS cluster creation has completed, then next step is to deploy the 'post-moderization' application the EKS cluster with the commands below:
+Once the EKS cluster creation has completed, then next step is to deploy the 'post-modernization' application the EKS cluster with the commands below:

 ```
-/home/ec2-user/environment/moderization_workshop
+/home/ec2-user/environment/modernization_workshop

 ./deploy_eks_application.sh
 ```

-Once the 'post-moderization' application deployment has completed, then next step is to deploy the AppDynamics Agents with the commands below:
+Once the 'post-modernization' application deployment has completed, then next step is to deploy the AppDynamics Agents with the commands below:

 ```
-/home/ec2-user/environment/moderization_workshop
+/home/ec2-user/environment/modernization_workshop

 ./deploy_appdynamics_agents.sh
 ```